Limo-Vincent/Group_9_Phase_3_project/README.md

 # Group_9_Phase_3_project
-## Project Title
-Customer Churn Prediction Using Machine Learning
+## SyriaTel Customer Churn Prediction

 ## Introduction
 Customer churn is a critical issue for businesses, especially in highly competitive industries like telecommunications.
 Churn occurs when customers stop using a company’s services and switch to competitors.
 Retaining customers is often more cost-effective than acquiring new ones, which makes churn prediction an important task.